Eyevou/NTLitePresets/README.md

 `all.reg`

 This is a file that contains tweaks to make Windows Explorer less bloated as well as removing the Home and Windows Update/Insider tabs in Windows 11's Settings.
 Can also be used on Windows 10.
-Should be placed to run BEFORE logon.
+Should be placed to run AFTER logon.

 `all_Disable-DevHome-OutlookNew.ps1`